asec/demand/README.md

 It is also worth noting that in order to use a package you need to register it (and it's depencies, if any) in your `/src/demand.js` file.
 More on that later.

 ### Callbacks
-In a real life scenarion you would often use `demand` to execute code __after__ it's dependencies are loaded.
+In a real life scenario you would often use `demand` to execute code __after__ it's dependencies are loaded.
 Take jQuery as an example: You would include the JS file in your website, and after that you could do some crazy stuff like this:
 ```
 jQuery(document).on("ready", function(){
 	jQuery("body").html('<p>Nothing to see here, please move along.</p>');